 Or continue to browse, read a great many books and pretend you’re learning something.

 You think?
 Imagine reading two self-help books in a row.

 Could you tell me right after reading the second what behaviors from the first you’re going to change?

-And how effective do you think you’d be at them.
+And how effective do you think you’d be?

 Color me a skeptic right about now.

 Many of these productivity and self-improvement gurus have the patter down, have the background info but really, there’s not a chance in hell they’re really moving forward on a weekly basis using all the stuff they’re talking and writing about.

 Is to relax.

 Find your own pace and remember that creating a life is about you making choices, not what the gurus are promoting for flavor of the week.